qwe2820435o2/SceneGuide/Design/Evolution process of millions ip libraries design.md

 ## Stage 3: Extract the IP database data to the redis
 > draw on the B+ tree structure to design the structure of level 1 index, level 2 index, and level 3 pointing to the final data

+**Advantages:** No need to pay attention to the local Ip library file, only deal with the redis cache